Ontario Line: Construction

 A ground-breaking ceremony attended by Ford, Tory, and other politicians and officials was held on March 27, 2022, at Exhibition Place, despite no major contracts having been awarded at that point.
 By the end of August 2022, buildings at the site of the future Corktown station had been demolished to allow for construction to start in 2023.
 In the meantime, archeologists were allowed on site to document any historical findings.

 Following the awarding of major contracts in November 2022, major design and construction work of the rolling stock, systems, operations and maintenance (RSSOM) and southern civil, stations and tunnel contracts were anticipated to commence in 2023.

 By early 2023, preparation work was already in progress at the sites for Exhibition, Queen, Corktown, Osgoode and Moss Park stations, at the Don Yard, in the Lakeshore East rail corridor east of the Don River, and at the future tunnel portal near Pape Avenue and Gerrard Street.

 On May 1, 2023, an estimated 4.5-year closure of Queen Street between Victoria and Bay Streets began to allow construction at Queen station.
-In December 2023, Metrolinx noted that construction would "ramp up" in 2024 across the line, including the beginning of tunnelling work.
+In December 2023, Metrolinx noted that construction would "ramp up" in 2024 across the line, including the beginning of tunnelling work, although tunnelling did not actually start until two years later.
 This required Route 501 Queen streetcars to be diverted via new trackage laid on Adelaide and Richmond Streets.
 The temporary diversion took effect on November 10, 2024.

+On April 20, 2026, tunnelling began along the line's downtown section using two tunnel boring machines dubbed Libby and Corkie.
+Both were named after the Liberty Village and Corktown neighbourhoods, which mark both endpoints of the boring work.